Commercial Building Surveyors

 Industrial Due Diligence, East London

-In a recent commercial due diligence survey of an industrial unit in East London, the findings of the report led to potential cost savings of approximately £150,000 for the client.
+A commercial due diligence survey of an industrial unit in East London produced findings that led to potential cost savings of approximately £150,000 for the client.

-The inspection identified issues that materially affected lease negotiations, allowing the client to engage with the landlord from a much stronger technical position and seek changes to rental values and other lease-related terms.
+The inspection identified issues that affected lease negotiations, allowing the client to engage with the landlord from a stronger technical position and to seek changes to rental values and other terms tied to the lease.

-The result illustrates how technical due diligence can do more than record defects.
-It can directly support commercial leverage at the point where property decisions are made.
+Technical due diligence of this kind does more than record defects.
+It supports commercial leverage at the point where property decisions are made.

 Industrial Unit Pathology Review

-A separate industrial inspection identified significant floor slab irregularity and mismatched roof panels that increased the risk of water ingress and likely maintenance issues during the lease term.
+A separate industrial inspection identified floor slab irregularity and mismatched roof panels that increased the risk of water ingress and ongoing maintenance issues during the lease term.

-The survey converted those technical observations into clear advice on condition risk, future liabilities, and likely remedial implications, giving the client a stronger basis for evaluating suitability and negotiating position.
+The survey converted those technical observations into advice on condition risk, future liabilities, and likely remedial implications, giving the client a clearer basis for evaluating suitability and negotiating position.

 Need Commercial Property Advice?